portalnesia/portalnesia/docs/api/v1/getting-started.md

 - **Client Secret** is the key that you pass in secure calls to the Portalnesia Accounts and REST API services.

 > Client secret key is shown ***only once***. **Always store the client secret key securely**.
 If you forget the secret key or if you suspect that the secret key has been compromised, you have to regenerate it immediately by clicking the link on the edit settings view

+For more information about app configuration, see [App Settings](/developer/docs/app-settings)

 # Endpoint